not an image

 In This Article

 If you’re nearing retirement, you may be considering a move.
 Retirees invest in new homes for various reasons, including downsizing to a smaller house, seeking a single-level home, or finding the ideal home in their dream retirement destination.
-As a current homeowner, you have options that leave you with an important question.
+As a current homeowner, you have options, which leaves you with an important question.

 Should you buy your new home with cash or take out a mortgage?

 At first glance, the answer may seem like an easy one.
 Yet, there are important factors retirees should consider.
-Using the funds from your current home to purchase your retirement home will relieve you of mortgage payments.
+Using funds from your current home to purchase your retirement home will eliminate your mortgage payments.
 However, it could leave you with no cash to pay for the lifestyle you’ve been dreaming of.

 So, how do you know which is the right choice?
 We’re here to explore the benefits of each approach and how your personal situation will play into your choice.